 It is quite cool to see Lego give the TIE a large scale build like this, it is a part of their Ultimate Collector Series.
 The minor complaint here is that it only comes with one minifigurine, which makes sense given the context, but we still enjoy getting a few with our bigger set purchases.
 The build will take a few hours, there is some redundancy with how massive the wings are, but the end result is fantastic so the build is ultimately incredibly rewarding.

-- LEGO Star Wars toy includes a TIE Fighter Pilot minifigure with a blaster pistol
+- Includes TIE Fighter Pilot minifigure with a blaster pistol

 The SHIELD Helicarrier (76042)